Many different cancer related terms will be used by doctors and nurses throughout your treatment.

 The spread of cancer from the place where the cancer began to another part of the body.
 Cancer cells can break away from the primary tumour and travel through the blood or the lymphatic system to the lymph nodes, brain, lungs, bones, liver, or other organs.

-Describes the original cancer.
+Primary cancer describes the original cancer.

-Chance of recovery; a prediction of the outcome of a disease.
+Prognosis is the chance of recovery; a prediction of the outcome of a disease.

-A cancer that develops in the tissues that support and connect the body, such as fat and muscle.
+Sarcoma is a cancer that develops in the tissues that support and connect the body, such as fat and muscle.

-Describes either a new primary cancer (a different type of cancer) that develops after treatment from the first type of cancer, or cancer that has spread to other parts of the body from the place where it started.
+Secondary cancer describes either a new primary cancer (a different type of cancer) that develops after treatment from the first type of cancer, or cancer that has spread to other parts of the body from the place where it started.

-A way of describing cancer, such as where it is located, whether or where it has spread, and whether it is affecting the functions of other organs in the body.
+The stage is a way of describing cancer, such as where it is located, whether or where it has spread, and whether it is affecting the functions of other organs in the body.

-A mass formed when normal cells begin to change and grow uncontrollably.
+Tumour is a mass formed when normal cells begin to change and grow uncontrollably.
 A tumour can be benign (non-cancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 Also called a nodule or mass.